dd0sxx/sapience/packages/protocol/src/parlay/ParlayPool_Usage_Examples.md

 ## Parlay Expiration Example

-If a parlay expires without being settled:
+If a parlay is not settled within 30 days, it can be swept:

 ```solidity
 // Wait for parlay to expire (30 days after creation)